rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Scaling group

-A set of identical servers and optionally a load balancer, that can scale up and down in response to load, as defined by the scaling policy and bound by the scaling group configuration.
+A set of identical servers, and optionally a load balancer, that can scale up and down in response to load, as defined by the scaling policy and bound by the scaling-group configuration.

 ### Scaling policy